jaggedsoft/app-seed/README.md

   * Make it standalone.
   * Choose best community supported framework, lib, etc. if necessary.
   * Stay away from dependency for fundamental features.
+  * Keep origin conventions of external libs for consistency.
   * Keep It Simple, Stupid (KISS)
   * Do One Thing, and do it well (DOT)
   * Don't Repeat Yourself (DRY)